 BCBSM will support CDAs at hospitals that are not P4P eligible too.
 To be eligible for a CDA, the hospital must submit the Participation Agreement by February 1st and participate fully in the OBI Performance Index.
-If a hospital does not participate fully in OBI, BCBSM reserves the right to retract the funding for the Clinical Data Abstractor.
+OBI will keep a P4P Index Scorecard for these hospitals, and if they do not achieve 90 points or greater then BCBSM reserves the right to retract the funding for the Clinical Data Abstractor.

 OBI Data Requirements in 2019